terragraph/terragraph-planner/docs/runbook/Features.md

 - Each DN and CN can connect to a different number of demand sites resulting in different overall demand requirements for each one

-Each demand site is equipped with an amount of desired demand, i.e., the amount of desired throughput.
+Each demand site is associated with an amount of desired demand, i.e., throughput.
 The flexibility afforded by using demand sites enables several different approaches to demand modeling.

 There are three demand models that can be enabled: